CodePushGo/website/src/content/blog/en/quasar-mobile-app-capacitor.md

 updated_at: 2023-09-14T00:00:00.000Z
 head_image: /quasar_capgo.webp
 head_image_alt: Quasar and CodePushGo illustration
-keywords: Quasar, Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: Quasar, React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
 tag: Tutorial
 published: true
 locale: en
 next_blog: update-your-capacitor-apps-seamlessly-using-capacitor-updater
 ---
 In this tutorial, we will begin with creating a new web app using [Quasar](https://quasar.dev/).
-Later on, we'll learn how to turn it into a mobile app using Capacitor.
+Later on, we'll learn how to turn it into a mobile app using React Native.
 If you want to make your app look better on mobile.

-With Capacitor, you can change your Quasar web app into a mobile app without needing to do lots of hard things or learn a completely new way of making apps like you would with something called React Native.
+With React Native, you can change your Quasar web app into a mobile app without needing to do lots of hard things or learn a completely new way of making apps like you would with something called React Native.

-This tutorial will guide you through the process, starting with a new Quasar app and then incorporating Capacitor to move into the realm of native mobile apps.
+This tutorial will guide you through the process, starting with a new Quasar app and then incorporating React Native to move into the realm of native mobile apps.
 Additionally, you will use [CodePushGo](https://capgo.app/) to send live update to your app in seconds.

-## About Capacitor
+## About React Native

-CapacitorJS is truly a game-changer!
+React NativeJS is truly a game-changer!
 You can effortlessly incorporate it into any web project, and it will wrap your application into a native webview, generating the native Xcode and Android Studio project for you.
 Plus, its plugins provide access to native device features like the camera via a JS bridge.

-With Capacitor, you get a fantastic native mobile app without any complicated setup or steep learning curve.
+With React Native, you get a fantastic native mobile app without any complicated setup or steep learning curve.
 Its slim API and streamlined functionality make it a breeze to integrate into your project.
-Trust me, you'll be amazed at how effortless it is to achieve a fully functional native app with Capacitor!
+Trust me, you'll be amazed at how effortless it is to achieve a fully functional native app with React Native!

 ## Preparing Your Quasar App